Ettore-biocreator/RE-MEND/README.md

 ### Basic/

 #### Task 1 — Differential Expression Analysis: Depressed vs Healthy Women
 RNA-seq differential expression analysis (DESeq2) on ~340 blood samples collected at two timepoints (pre-partum: `v38`, post-partum: `pp`).
 Depression status is defined using EPDS scores and classified into four trajectories: **Both**, **Pregnancy_only**, **Postpartum_only**, and **Controls**.
 Six contrasts are tested (3 per timepoint), correcting for age and BMI.
-DEG lists are used as input for drug repurposing via MANTRA.
+Full ranked gene lists are produced as input for drug repurposing via MANTRA.

 #### Task 2 — Differential Expression Analysis: Pre vs Post-partum in Healthy Women
 DESeq2 analysis comparing pre-partum and post-partum timepoints exclusively in healthy control women, excluding SSRI users.
 Corrects for age and BMI.

 #### Task 2b — Paired Analysis: Pre vs Post-partum in Healthy Women
 DESeq2 analysis restricted to paired samples from healthy control women (both timepoints available for the same subject).
-Simplified design without covariate correction due to the paired structure.

 ---